 STEP 7: Running The Project On An Actual Target Android Device

 We have successfully tested the 'Hello World' project on the AVD emulator.
 However, our ultimate goal is that the project should run on an actual Android device (a smart phone, for example).
 In order to do this, you need to connect that device to your development computer (the Mac computer on which Android Studio is currently running) using a proper USB cable and the proper USB ports.

 First, you need to enable USB debugging on your Android device.
-Usually, this setting can found under 'Settings' and 'Developer options' but it can vary from device to device.
-On some Android devices, 'Developer options' may need to reveal as they are hidden by default.
+Usually, this setting can found under 'Settings', 'System', and 'Developer options' but it can vary from device to device.
+On some Android devices, 'Developer options' may need to revealed as they are hidden by default - you may have to tap it several times to unlock it.
 If unsure, consult your 'User's Manual' or the manufacturer's web page for the information on how to enable USB debugging.
-The screen shot shown below is the already revealed 'Developer options' for the Nexus 5X and show that the USB debugging switch has been set to 'On'.
-The screen shot below it shows the message that pops up in the smart phone asking you to verify USB debugging by clicking on 'OK'.

 You can now close the window on your Android device (usually using the 'Back' key).
 If you examine the apps on your device, you will find an app labeled 'Hello World' (see below).
 This is, of course, the 'Hello World' app file (usually with a .apk extension) which Android Studio has downloaded for you.
 You can delete this file if you so wish.
 By the way, before you put your Android device aside after testing more new apps developed using Android Studio, remember to disconnect the smart phone first and then switch off USB debugging.